notenking/1MobileAdNetwork-SDK/README.md

       </application>

 # Banner Ads
-This guide explains how to add banner ads to your app.
+This guide will show you how to add banner ads to your application.

   Step 1.
 Edit the layout file of your Activity.